-Delaware’s Conservation Access Pass provides needed funding to help the Division of Fish and Wildlife maintain and improve public access, facilities, and wildlife habitat on State Wildlife Areas.
+DNREC’s Conservation Access Pass provides needed funding to help the DNREC Division of Fish and Wildlife maintain and improve public access, facilities, and wildlife habitat on State Wildlife Areas.

-A Conservation Access Pass is required for any registered motor vehicle that’s used to access State Wildlife Areas for hunting, bird-watching, photography and similar recreational activities.
+A Conservation Access Pass is required for all registered motor vehicles accessing Delaware’s State Wildlife Areas for any allowable activity, including, but not limited to, hunting, birdwatching, hiking and photography.

 Hunters can get one free annual vehicle pass with the purchase of a hunting license.
 That vehicle pass will be valid to access State Wildlife Areas for both hunting and non-hunting activities.

 Questions?
-Read our list of frequently asked questions and answers or contact the Division of Fish and Wildlife Recreational Licensing Office at 302-739-9918 (Monday through Friday, 8:00 a.m. to 4:30 p.m.).
+Read our list of frequently asked questions and answers or contact the DNREC Recreational Licensing Office at 302-739-9918 (Monday through Friday, 8 a.m. to 4:30 p.m.).

 The Conservation Access Pass is required for entry to the State Wildlife Areas listed below.
 Tidal and non-tidal fishing and boating access areas listed in the Delaware Fishing Guide do not require a Conservation Access Pass, except for certain non-fishing, non-boating uses at Assawoman Wildlife Area (listed below).
 A Conservation Access Pass is not required to access the C&D Canal Conservation Area including the Michael N. Castle Trail.